 Environment Isolation with Pixi and Conda

-The isolation layer acts as a hermetic build sandbox.
-It guarantees that the compiler toolchain, C-library headers, and Python interpreter all originate from the same solver transaction.
-This eliminates the “works on my machine” syndrome caused by OS package managers injecting mismatched .so or .dylib files into the linker path.
+The isolation layer acts as a hermetic build sandbox: the compiler toolchain, the C-library headers, and the Python interpreter all originate from the same solver transaction, eliminating the “works on my machine” syndrome caused by OS package managers injecting mismatched .so or .dylib files into the linker path.
+This boundary keeps environment provisioning orthogonal to wheel metadata — the manifest and backend declarations covered in mastering pyproject.toml for spatial wheels stay separate from the toolchain that compiles them, preventing configuration bleed between build, test, and deployment stages.

 [project]